ubidots/ubidots-python/README.rst

     new_variable = new_datasource.create_variable({"name": "myNewVar", "unit": "Nw"})

-Name and unit are required.
+The name and unit keys are required.

 Saving Values in Bulk
 ---------------------